Privacy Policy

 Nothing in this Privacy Policy limits our professional duties to clients or our obligations under applicable professional conduct rules.

-We will only collect sensitive information where it is reasonably necessary for our functions or activities and:
+We will only collect sensitive information (including health and biometric information) where it is reasonably necessary for our functions or activities and:

 you have consented;